FDio/csit/docs/automating_vpp_api_flag_day.rst

 #.
 CSIT verify job detects the VPP API change(s).
    Note: This requires a new CSIT test described below in the section "CSIT VPP API CHANGE DETECTION TEST".
 #.
-CSIT verify job fails before starting to run any tests and
+CSIT verify job runs in parallel with any other VPP verify job.
-   an email with the appropriate reason is sent to the VPP patch submitter and vpp-api-dev@lists.fd.io including the VPP patch information and API change(s) that were detected.
+   If the api-crc job fails, an email with the appropriate reason is sent to the VPP patch submitter and vpp-api-dev@lists.fd.io including the VPP patch information and API change(s) that were detected.
 #.
 The VPP patch developer and CSIT team create a CSIT JIRA ticket
    to identify the work required to support the new VPP API version.
 #.
 CSIT developer creates a patch to existing CSIT tests to support